Weak optimal transport with unnormalized kernels: The particular case of conical cost functions

 \section{The particular case of conical cost functions}

-This section is devoted to the study of the transport problem \eqref{eq:TPintro}, when $c$ is a conical cost function.
-We will first obtain an improved duality result showing in particular that under mild conditions there is dual attainment.
-Then we will obtain a Strassen type result for a variant of the convex order involving positively $1$-homogenous functions.
-Finally, we will prove structure results for primal and dual solutions.
+This Section is devoted to the study of the transport problem \eqref{eq:TPintro}, when $c$ is a conical cost function.
+We first obtain an improved duality result showing that under mild conditions there is dual attainment.
+Then, we obtain a Strassen-type result for a variant of the convex order involving positively $1$-homogenous functions.
+Finally, we prove structure results for primal and dual solutions.